Northern Virginia campaign: Battles and movements

-On July 29, Pope moved his headquarters from Washington to the field.
+Raid at Catlett's Station On July 29, Pope moved his headquarters from Washington to the field.
 He was informed by Halleck of the plan to link up with McClellan's army, but rather than waiting for this to occur, he moved some of his forces to a position near Cedar Mountain, from whence he could launch cavalry raids on Gordonsville.
 Jackson advanced to Culpeper Court House on August 7, hoping to attack one of Pope's corps before the rest of the army could be concentrated.

 Cedar Mountain

 On August 9, Nathaniel Banks's corps attacked Jackson at Cedar Mountain, gaining an early advantage.
 Confederate Brig.
 Gen. Charles S. Winder was killed and his division mauled.
 A Confederate counterattack led by Maj.
 Gen. A.P.
 Hill drove Banks back across Cedar Creek.
 Jackson's advance was stopped, however, by the Union division of Brig.
 Gen. James B. Ricketts.
 By now Jackson had learned that Pope's corps were all together, foiling his plan of defeating each in separate actions.
 He remained in position until August 12, then withdrew to Gordonsville.